Step 2: Choose a Toolkit or Article.

 A displaced tenant is someone who has to move due to a government action, such as eminent domain or zoning rules.
 Learn about programs that can help displaced Texans.

-The Texas Public Utility Commission has halted electricity, water, and sewage shutoffs until the Governor's disaster declaration ends.
+The Texas Public Utility Commission has halted electricity, water, and sewage shutoffs until at least May 15 and longer in some circumstances.
+However, you may need to apply for some of these benefits.
 Read more for details.

 This article tells what to look for when hiring a contractor.
 Specifically, how to find one, and what to do before and after the hiring process.
 This article was written by the Federal Trade Commission.